picovico/apidocs/docs/index.md

     }

 *For backward compatibility, only newer API respond in this format.
-See corresponding methods.*
+See corresponding endpoints for actual response.*

 - Note: *Success also may have other meta information followed by `_` such as `_page` where necessary.*